01-edu/public/subjects/fillit.en.md

 -   Assemble all of the tetrominoes in order to create the smallest square possible
 -   Identify each tetromino in the solution, by assigning different letters to different tetrominoes
 -   Expect at least 2 tetrominoes in the text file
+-   In case of bad format on the tetrominoes or bad file format it should print `ERROR`

 #### Example of a text File